frederic-perez/AmE-dictionary/data/idioms.md

 __bean counter__ :two: __1__ A derogatory term used to describe someone who obsesses over trivial and insignificant expenditures in an attempt to save money.
 __bear fruit__ :three: (bear fruits) Yield results, have a favorable outcome. _This new idea of his is bound to bear fruit._
 __bear hug__
+__bear in mind (that)__ To remember and consider something when making a decision or before taking action.
+This phrase is often used as an instruction. _Before you ask for a raise, bear in mind that the company isn’t doing well financially right now._
+__bear with (someone or something)__
 __beat around the bush__ To fail to come to the important point about something; from the idea of a hunted animal hiding in a bush while the hunter is too timorous to follow it in there.
+__beat down__
 __beat it__ To go away immediately.
 __beat the bushes (for someone or something)__ To search for someone or something exhaustively and at great length. _I’ve been beating the bushes for a bigger apartment, but there’s nothing out there I can afford!_
 __beat the clock__ :two: To finish something before the time is up.